Skip to main content

 • Less valuable

-In the Nature Value Explorer we use the global valuation and the underlying valuation of the 4 criteria directly from the BWK (updated version) for the current situation.
+The Nature Value Explorer presents three scores.
+For the first score, we use the overall assessment and the underlying assessment of the four criteria directly from the BWK (updated version) for the current situation.

 Quantitative and monetary valuation are not possible.